From Roger S. Conrad

 I think you’re probably catching my drift now.
 Yes, the technical aspects of this market are a lot different than they were even a decade ago.
 I still remember that date back in the mid-1980s when mutual funds’ average daily trading volume overtook individual investor trades.

-Now it’s “passive” strategies governed by quantitative algorithms and executed by computers that have achieved primacy over those so-called “actively managed” mutual funds.
+Now the “passively” strategies that are governed by quantitative algorithms and executed by computers have achieved primacy over those so-called “actively managed” mutual funds.

 It has been more than a decade since the stock market bottomed during the 2008-09 Financial Crisis.
 But those 10 years plus have proven once again that even the damage from the biggest and baddest bear markets can be overcome with a steady hand guiding a disciplined investment strategy.